Prototypes

 Next step was to create an adjustable prototype.
 Went to TAP Plastics to get strips of plastic cut for me.

 I made the trail foot bar two pieces rather than one.
-This allowed me to create a sliding point to measure shoulder width and could drill holes into it, was using wingnuts - pain to adjust.
+This allowed me to create a sliding point to measure shoulder width and could drill holes into it, was using wingnuts to adjust (pain in the bum to demo to friends and family).
 You can see that the new top back bar is moved down from the top of the ball bar.
 This reduced the length of the trail foot angled bar as you are not having to cover as much space and made room too for the angles which were impacting the space needed for the shorter wedge foot placement to work.

 May 2020 - First Design Firm Created Design